Beyond Words: Enhancing Desire, Emotion, and Sentiment Recognition with Non-Verbal Cues: Experiments

 \subsubsection{Dataset}

-To validate our method, we evaluate the model on the publicly available multimodal dataset MSED \cite{Jia2022BeyondEA}.
-MSED is the first multimodal, multi-task dataset for sentiment analysis, emotion recognition, and desire understanding and contains $9,190$ image-text pairs annotated in English.
-The samples are collected from social media platforms, including Twitter, Getty Image, and Flickr.
-The dataset defines three downstream tasks: sentiment analysis, emotion recognition, and desire understanding.
-Each multimodal sample is manually labeled with sentiment class (\textit{positive, neutral, negative}), an emotion class (\textit{happiness, sad, neutral, disgust, anger, and fear}), and a desire class (\textit{family, romance, vengeance, curiosity, tranquility, social-contact, and none}).
-The data are split into train, validation, and test sets with ratios of $70\%$, $10\%$, and $20\%$, yielding $6,127$ training instances, $1,021$ validation instances, and $2,024$ test instances.
-The detailed statistics of the MSED dataset are listed in Table~\ref{tab:msed_stats}.
+To validate our method, we use the MSED dataset \cite{Jia2022BeyondEA}, the first multimodal multi-task benchmark for sentiment analysis, emotion recognition, and desire understanding.
+MSED comprises $9{,}190$ English image–text pairs collected from social media (e.g., Twitter, Getty Images, Flickr).
+Each sample is annotated with a sentiment label (\textit{positive, neutral, negative}), an emotion label (\textit{happiness, sad, neutral, disgust, anger, and fear}), and a desire label (\textit{family, romance, vengeance, curiosity, tranquility, social-contact, and none}).
+The data are split into train, validation, and test set.
+Detailed statistics are given in Table~\ref{tab:msed_stats_summary} and the detailed statistics are provided in Appendix~\ref{app:msed_stats}.